ividrine/modern-express-api-sql/README.md

 ## Environment Variables

-This project uses `.env` files to load environment variables into node's `process.env` object.
-It is git ignored to avoid checking secrets and other sensitive data into source control.
+This project uses `.env` files to load environment variables into node's `process.env` object for local development.
+They are git ignored to avoid checking secrets and other sensitive data into source control.

-You can create multiple `.env` files, for example `.env.stage` or `.env.test` if you have different external infrastructure you want to connect to and test from your local machine.
-This project provides a `.env` file with credentials for connecting to your local infrastructure.

 See [here](https://nodejs.org/en/learn/command-line/how-to-read-environment-variables-from-nodejs) for more information about environment variables in node.

+The environment variables can be found and modified in the `.env` file.
+They come with these default values

 ```
 # App